 Daniela and Luis met in 2005, during her first trip to Buenos Aires.
 What was supposed to be Luis's last tanda for the night turned into two hours of dancing together.
 The magical connection they experienced that night led them to join their paths.
 Daniela left her career as an MIT engineering professor to become Luis’s tango partner.
 Luis left Buenos Aires to join her in New York City, where they lived from 2006 to 2012.
 In 2012 they embarked on a new adventure together, moving back to Buenos Aires where they set up Tango Oasis, their dance studio and guest house.

-Since the beginning of their professional partnership in 2006, Daniela and Luis have established themselves as popular dancers and instructors, as evidenced by their curriculum spanning festivals, including the prestigious Ostertango in Switzerland, Phantastango in Germany, and Copenhagen Tango Festival, among others, as well as workshops and performances in more than 90 cities distributed across four continents.
+Since the beginning of their professional partnership in 2006, Daniela and Luis have established themselves as popular dancers and instructors.
+They have participated in numerous festivals, including the prestigious Ostertango in Switzerland, Phantastango in Germany, and Copenhagen Tango Festival, among others, and given workshops and performances in more than 90 cities distributed across four continents.

-As performers, Daniela and Luis' found their home in the spontaneity and profound focus of improvisation.
-Their goal is to feel and to make feel; to lose themselves in a four-way communication with each other, the music and the audience.
-To that end they greedily avail themselves of techniques and tools across all tango styles, never losing sight that these are only a means and never an end.
-The result is a charismatic dance that is infused with joy, sincerity and heartfulness, with occasional touches of comedy.
+As performers, Daniela and Luis' enjoy the spontaneity and profound focus of improvisation.
+Their dance weaves together techniques from all tango styles, never losing sight that these are only a means and never an end.
+The result is a charismatic tango that is infused with joy, sincerity and heartfulness, with occasional touches of comedy.
 Check out some of their performances here!

 Besides their participation in numerous tango events around the world, other accomplishments they are most proud of are:

 - the assistance of USA ice dancers Meryl Davis and Charlie White in their Argentine tango-based routine, which won the 2011 World Championship;